SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 ### How bad baud rate calculation used to be
+This chart shows what baud rates will work at what system clocks, on classic AVRs and modern AVRs. the difference is shocking.
 [AVR Baud Rate Accuracy Chart](https://docs.google.com/spreadsheets/d/1rzxFOs6a89jr69ouCdZp8Za1PuUdj1u1IoepTaHVFPk/edit?usp=sharing)

 It was mentioned previously that one of most common places to encounter grossly inaccurate baud rates is classic AVRs.
 This example illustrates just *how bad* one of the most popular baud rate was on classic AVRs, namely 115200 baud.
 "Well it says the baud rate can be up to 1/8th the system clock, and I'm running at 8 MHz, no problem" you think "And see, it talks just fine to my other classic AVR".
 Nope.
 When you do this, you've dug a big hole, covered it with a tablecloth and waited until the sun went down.
 Adding a modern AVR or anything with a decent baud rate generator is then taking a late night stroll in the area of that covered hole.
 You're begging for trouble